Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### 4. Accessibility

-- alternative text/labels used to enable screen readers providing information
+- alternative text/labels used to enable screen readers to provide information
-- contrasting used to have best possible visibility for the user
+- contrasting is used to have the best possible visibility for the user
-- Accessibility for visually impaired (color blindness) was tested with Google Lighthouse
+- Accessibility for the visually impaired (color blindness) was tested with Google Lighthouse

 ### Automated Testing (Code Validation and Lighthouse testing)